radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 - Applications.Core/httpRoutes
 - Applications.Core/gateways

-### Supported resources

-The following resources will gain the Kubernetes metadata for its [output resources]({{ < ref resource-mapping > }}):

-- Applications.Core/containers
-- Applications.Core/httpRoutes
-- Applications.Core/gateways

 ### Metadata processing order

 Labels and annotations are processed in the following order, combining the keys/values at each level: